2018-Computational-Tools/assignment_python_package/README.md

     ```
  - any code changes you make will be automatically reflected in the command-line calls and after each new import of the package in a python session - but don't use the console for testing!

-## Testing the package
+## Testing the library

-- rather than testing your package interactively, you should write tests that automatically check your functionality
+- rather than testing your library interactively, you should write tests that automatically check your functionality
 - to run a specific test file, you can call e.g. `pytest tests/test_package.py` from the command line (you may have to `pip install pytest` first) - take a look at the `tests/test_package.py` file to see what it checks
 - to run doctests on a code file you can call e.g. `pytest src/awesome/module.py --doctest-modules`
 - to run all your tests and doctests automatically in **multiple virtual environments** to ensure your package works outside your current workspace and in multiple python versions (e.g. python 2.7 and python 3.6), call `tox` from the command line (you may have to `pip install tox` first)